Confined Space Safety

 • Select a rescue team or service from those evaluated.

-• Inform each rescue team or service of the hazards they may confront when called on to perform rescue at the site.
+• Inform each rescue team or service of the hazards they may confront when called on to perform a rescue at the site.

-• Train affected employees in basic first-aid and cardiopulmonary resuscitation (CPR).
+• Train affected employees to perform assigned rescue duties and basic first-aid and cardiopulmonary resuscitation (CPR).

 • To facilitate non-entry rescue, retrieval systems or methods shall be used whenever an authorized entrant enters a permit space, unless the retrieval equipment would increase the overall risk of entry or would not contribute to the rescue of the entrant.

-• If an injured entrant is exposed to a substance for which a Material Safety Data Sheet (MSDS) or other similar written information is required to be kept at the worksite, that MSDS or written information shall be made available to the medical facility treating the exposed entrant.
+• If an injured entrant is exposed to a substance for which a Material Safety Data Sheet (MSDS) or other similar written information is required to be kept at the worksite, that written information shall be made available to the medical facility treating the exposed entrant.

-Create Your Own Confined Space Safety Checklist
+Create your own Confined Space Safety checklist

 FAQs About Confined Space Safety